pachyderm/pachyderm/examples/group/README.md

 You might also want to brush up your [datum](https://docs.pachyderm.com/latest/concepts/pipeline-concepts/datum/relationship-between-datums/) knowledge.

 ***Prerequisite***
-- A workspace on [Pachyderm Hub](https://docs.pachyderm.com/latest/pachhub/pachhub_getting_started/) (recommended) or Pachyderm running [locally](https://docs.pachyderm.com/latest/getting_started/local_installation/).
+- A Pachyderm cluster.
+See our local installation instructions [locally](https://docs.pachyderm.com/latest/getting-started/local-installation/).
-- [pachctl command-line ](https://docs.pachyderm.com/latest/getting_started/local_installation/#install-pachctl) installed, and your context created (i.e., you are logged in)
+- [pachctl command-line ](https://docs.pachyderm.com/latest/getting-started/local-installation/#install-pachctl) installed, and your context created (i.e., you are logged in)

 ***Getting started***
 - Clone this repo.